mrdunker/RTL_Workshop_VSD/README.md

 <details>
   <summary>Introduction</summary>
   <br />
-  This section mainly focuses on Iverilog,GTKwave and Yosys.The simulation and synthesis of a basic 2x1 mux is also done.<br /><br />
+  This section mainly focuses on Iverilog,GTKwave and Yosys.
+The simulation and synthesis of a basic 2x1 mux is also done.<br /><br />
  A simulator refers to a software tool or program that simulates the behavior of the digital design described at the RTL level.
 It allows designers to test and verify the functionality of their digital designs before actual hardware is fabricated.
-Simulators take the RTL description and execute it in a software environment, allowing the designer to observe how the design behaves under different conditions and inputs.The simulator looks for changes in the input.Upon change inn the input the output is evaluated.If no change in input is observed ,there will be no change in output.
+Simulators take the RTL description and execute it in a software environment, allowing the designer to observe how the design behaves under different conditions and inputs.
+The simulator looks for changes in the input.Upon change inn the input the output is evaluated.
+If no change in input is observed, there will be no change in output.
  Icarus Verilog is an open-source RTL simulator that supports Verilog.
 It's widely used in academia and smaller projects due to its free and open nature.<br /><br/>
- A test bench is a set of simulation code and associated data that is used to verify the correctness and functionality of a digital design described at the Register
+ A test bench is a set of simulation codes and associated data that is used to verify the correctness and functionality of a digital design described at the Register
  Transfer Level (RTL) or other abstraction levels.
-It serves as a virtual environment in which the design can be tested before it's physically implemented in hardware.The design may have  more than one inputs and outputs ,while the Test bench does'nt a primary input or a primary output.<br /><br />
+It serves as a virtual environment in which the design can be tested before it's physically implemented in hardware.The design may have  more than one input and output, while the Test bench doesn't a primary input or a primary output.<br /><br />

  **The Iverilog based simulation flow is that of below :** <br />
  ![simulation flow](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/3d965540-bb96-4bb3-9284-b446b57621fb)